opeolluwa/molybdenum/docs/src/introduction.md

 # Molybdenum

-Minimal yet production ready Authentication Server built on Node.js, Express.js, MySQL and Typescript.
+Production ready Authentication Server boilerplate for Node.js/Typescript and SQL tool chain

 The application is built with the following reasons in mind:
 1. To provide a minimal authentication server that can be coupled with a frontend (or mobile) application to provide basic authentication and authorization.